1964 Chevrolet C30 Van

 Club’s Event Organiser, was given this job.
 I had been looking for about 8 months both in the UK and the US,

-and was owned by a window restorer in Santa Maria in California.
-It is fitted with a crate Chevrolet 350ci V8 (approx
+Van and was owned by a window restorer in Santa Maria in California.
+It is fitted with a crate Chevrolet 350ci V8

-2,000 miles on this engine) with a 4 speed automatic transmission.
-This is the longer wheelbase version (known as
+(approx 2,000 miles on this engine) with a 4 speed automatic transmission.
+This is the longer wheelbase version

-the Longhorn) with a 10 foot loading bed.
+(known as the Longhorn) with a 10 foot loading bed.
 The truck is 19.5 feet long.
-These are hard to find in the States and there are
+These are hard to find in the States

 This was the word for word listing on eBay: